schwarzer-vulpecula/image-gallery-express/uploading.markdown

 }
 ```

 Now images are tied together with their descriptions, upload date, and public status.
 This will be helpful for the gallery display.
-Notice how user inputs, including the file's original name, are cleaned of superflous whitespaces.
+Notice how superflous whitespaces in user inputs, including the file's original name, will be removed.
 The function responsible could be moved to a separate module, but since this is the only module that is currently using it, I see no reason to move it yet.